 Bounce Rate

-Bounce Rate is the number of visitors that have bounced from your site, expressed as a percentage.
+Bounce Rate is the percentage of visitors who have bounced from your site.

-For example, if you have 10 visitors to your website and five leave without visiting more than one page, your bounce rate would be 50 percent.
+For example, if you have 10 visitors to your website and 5 leave without visiting more than one page, your bounce rate would be 50%.

-Your bounce rate can provide top-level insights on how your content performs.
+Your bounce rate can provide top-level insights into how your content performs.

-Just remember to take context into consideration when analyzing bounce rate, because some pages may deliver all of the information needed by a visitor on a single page.
+Just remember to take context into account when analyzing bounce rate, because some pages may deliver all the information a visitor needs on a single page.

 Calculated Metric

-Calculated metrics allow you to create your own metrics in addition to the default metrics available in your report.
+Calculated metrics let you create your own metrics in addition to the default metrics in your report.

 For instance, you can track an average cost per session.
 This calculated metric can be useful when there are multiple sessions per user and the cost-per-click (CPC) isn’t accurate.